ramSeraph/opendata/docs/maps/SOI/notes.md

 * Tiling
-    * tiles from zoom level 2-15 were created
+    * tiles from zoom level 2-14 were created
-    * a modified version of `gdal2tiles.py` from `gdal` main branch was used to tile the sheets into a TMS tile map
-        * this version has support for parallel creation of overview tiles
-        * also has `webp` support which I added on top( merged into GDAL 3.6 )
-            * `webp` was used because of the significant space reduction it offered
+    * tiles are packed into multiple pmtiles files so that each file is less than 2 GB and there is no overlap in areas covered at any zoom level.
     * also created a retiling script to retile only the affected tiles without needing to do it all over again( takes almost a day )